airtai/faststream/docs/docs/en/getting-started/asyncapi/hosting.md

     {!> docs_src/getting_started/asyncapi/serve.py [ln:25] !}
     ```

-After running the command, it should serve the **AsyncAPI** documentation on port **8000** and display the following logs in the terminal.
+After running the command, the **AsyncAPI** documentation will be served on port **8000**, and the terminal should display the following logs.

 ```{.shell .no-copy}
 INFO:     Started server process [2364992]